No winter this season, an attempt to take advantage of it.

 The last few days of February we got a lot of rain and then a bit of snow and frost.
 Now only one of the remaining broccoli and cauliflower is still surviving.
 Unfortunately, I got them all mixed up and I’m not experienced enough to identify what it is.

-I plan on sowing seeds indoors in March and transplant in stages.
+I plan on sowing seeds indoors in March and transplanting them in stages.

-We can often get late frost and/or snow in March and beginning of April.
+We can often get late frost and/or snow in March and the beginning of April.

 March 2020